harish-shivaram/shilly-jekyll/_art/hokusai.md

 published in 1814.

-But it was _ukiyo-e_ &mdash; pictures of the floating world &mdash; that made the reverse journey in the late nineteenth centure to complete a circle of influences and reveal to a delighted Europe the glories of Japanese print.
+But it was _ukiyo-e_ &mdash; pictures of the floating world &mdash; that made the reverse journey in the late nineteenth century to complete a circle of influences and reveal to a delighted Europe the glories of Japanese print.

 [![The Great Wave off Kanagawa (Thirty-six Views of Mount Fuji)](/images/art/hokusai_1.jpg){:.image .right}](/images/art/hokusai_1.jpg){:.popup}